GathunguAlex/Artticals/README.md

   + Returns the name of the author as a string
 + `Author.all`
   + Returns an array of all Author instances
-+ `Author#add_article(title, magazine)`
-  + Given a title (as a string) and a magazine (as Magazine instance), this method creates a new Article instance and associates it with that author and that magazine.
-+ `Author#articles`
++ `Author.most_verbose`
-  + Returns an array of Article instances the author has written
+  + Returns the Author instance who has the longest article by word count
-+ `Author#magazines`
-  + Returns an array of Magazine instances for which the author has contributed to
-+ `Author#show_specialties`
-  + Returns an array of categories of the magazines for which the author has contributed to

-### Article
+---

+#### Build the following methods on the `Article` class

-An article is initialized with an author as an Author object and a magazine as a Magazine object.
+An article is initialized with an author as an Author object, a magazine as a Magazine object, title as a string, and content as a string.
 An article **cannot** change its author or magazine after it is has been initialized.

 + `Article.all`
   + Returns an array of all Article instances